FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Methods

 \subsection{Additive noise ({\sc baseline})}

-Before moving on to the development of more complicated methods, we wanted to see how a~very simple method involving tilt-dependent scaling and the addition of Gaussian noise would approximate the target projections.
-The modality of projections produced by this method will be referred to as {\sc baseline} projections in the rest of the text.
-First, we shifted and scaled each tilt of the noiseless input projections separately according to the average mean and standard deviation of each tilt within the training set.
-Through this tilt-dependent scaling, we attempt to model different degrees of attenuation as a~function of tilt angle - the more extreme the tilt angle, the greater the attenuation due to the longer electron beam trajectory.
+\fi Before moving on~to the~development of~more complicated methods, we wanted to~see how a~very simple method involving tilt-dependent scaling and the~addition of~Gaussian noise would approximate the~target projections.
+The~modality of~projections produced by this method is referred to~as {\sc baseline} projections in~the~whole text.
+First, we shifted and scaled each tilt of~the~noiseless input projections separately according to~the~average mean and standard deviation of~each tilt within the~training set.
+Through this tilt-dependent scaling, we attempt to~model different degrees of~attenuation as a~function of~tilt angle - the~more extreme the~tilt angle, the~greater the~attenuation due to~the~longer electron beam trajectory.

-Next, we simply add Gaussian noise, as this is the natural choice of practitioners when they need to quickly create some simulated tilt-series.
-Of course, this raises the question of how much noise to add.
+Next, we simply add Gaussian noise, as this is the~natural choice of~practitioners when they need to~quickly create some simulated tilt-series.
+Of course, this raises the~question of~how much noise to~add.
 In reality, practitioners would probably visually choose a~value for $\sigma$ that gives a~similar signal-to-noise ratio.
-However, we opted for a~more objective procedure by subtracting the noiseless content from the target projections to extract the noise and measure its statistics.
-In the case of SHREC data, where we know the ground truth, this task is easier than when using real data, as in this case we do not have the ground truth for the entire tomogram.
-So in a~real scenario we would have to select regions for which we can estimate the ground truth and calculate the noise statistics only for these regions instead of using the whole tilt values.
-After adding the Gaussian noise, the resulting volume was scaled to match the average mean and standard deviation of the training set with respect to tilt.
-The steps for creating projections and consequently reconstructions using this method are shown in \cref{fig:diagram}, and an example of a~simulated projection can be seen in \cref{fig:projbaseline}.
-The calculation of this modality takes only a~few seconds with a~single CPU.
+However, we opted for a~more objective procedure by subtracting the~noiseless content from the~target projections to~extract the~noise and measure its statistics.
+With SHREC data, where precise ground truth is available, this task is less challenging than with real data, where we lack ground truth for the~entire tomogram.
+So in~a~real scenario we would have to~select regions for which we can estimate the~ground truth and calculate the~noise statistics only for these regions instead of~using the~whole tilt values.
+After adding the~Gaussian noise, the~resulting volume was scaled to~match the~average mean and standard deviation of~the~training set with respect to~tilt.
+The~steps for creating projections and consequently reconstructions using this method are shown in~\Cref{fig:diagram}, and an example of~a~simulated projection can be seen in~\Cref{fig:projbaseline}.
+The~calculation of~this modality takes only a~few seconds using a~single CPU.